What'sNEW September - December 2015

 16 Oct 2015

 PNAS 13 Oct 15 cover Algal ancestor of land plants was preadapted for symbiosis.
-That's the title of an open-access article by an international collaboration of geneticists, microbiologists and affiliated specialists who write, The ability of the first land plants to form symbiotic associations with beneficial fungi was [a] critical innovation....
+That's the title of an open-access article by an international collaboration of geneticists, microbiologists and affiliated specialists.
+They write, The ability of the first land plants to form symbiotic associations with beneficial fungi was [a] critical innovation....
 Yet they conclude that genes essential for this symbiosis predated the first land plants.
 It's another example of genes that appear to be available before they are needed.
 Standard darwinism must invent new stories to explain them.
 Cosmic ancestry requires them.

 Algal ancestor of land plants was preadapted for symbiosis by Pierre-Marc Delaux et al., doi:10.1073/pnas.1515426112, PNAS, online 5 Oct 2015.